pkujackfeng/MLF_final_project/README.md

 > A big issue is that the dataset is imbalanced, there are too few samples with y= 0.
 >
+> So within the trainning set we do under-sampling using **RandomUnderSampler**：
+>
-> So within the trainning set we do under-sampling using *RandomUnderSampler: we randomly drop some negative samples (y=0) until the number of negative samples equal to the number of positive samples.
+> we randomly drop some negative samples (y=0) until the number of negative samples equal to the number of positive samples.
 >
 > - Before RandomUnderSampler, 36/279=12% samples are y=1.
 > - After RandomUnderSampler, 36/72=50% samples are y=1.